Bristol: Things to Do and Places to See!

 There is a huge choice of places to eat and drink in Bristol.
 From Vietnamese to Moroccan; Italian to Caribbean, it’s all available if you know where to go.
 In your English classes you’ll learn how to order food and drink, and how to express whether you enjoyed it.
 Here at Spen Languages, we love to sample new restaurants and eateries, and regularly hold social gatherings outside of normal lessons so that you can make friends and have fun, whilst all the time practicing your English.

 Again, we have given you options depending on your budget.
 Find below some of our favourite recommendations.

-Side note: In an earlier blog we looked at slang, and how it integrates into the English language and culture.
-This week we’ll include slang into our descriptions to give you a taste of how and why it’s used.
+Side note: We have looked at slang, and how it integrates into the English language and culture.
+We’ve included slang into our descriptions to give you a taste of how and why it’s used.
 Try looking up the slang you don’t understand, or ask us to explain it in your next lesson.
 To make things slightly easier, we’ve written the slang we use in bold.